-The online clothing rental outlet has a referral program that pays you a whopping $30 when you refer a friend to the site.
+The online clothing rental outlet has a referral program pays you $30 when you refer a friend to the site.

 It even gets better.
 Your referrals receive $30 off their first rental.

-Rue La La is an online boutique that mostly deals with designer clothing and accessories.
-They offer up to 70 percent off name brand clothing for the whole family!
+Rue La La is an online boutique mainly dealing with designer clothing and accessories.
+They offer up to 70 percent off name-brand clothing for the whole family!

 The store will reward you with a $10 referral credit whenever a shopper checks out with your link on their first purchase.